gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 ### CSS Modules are imported as ESModules

-The web moves forward and so are we.
+The web moves forward and so do we.
 ESModules allow us to better treeshake and generate smaller files.
 From now on you'll need to import cssModules as: `import { box } from './mystyles.module.css'`

 ```diff:title=src/components/Box.js
 import React from "react"